Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 Missouri vs. Princeton Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's game between the Missouri Tigers (25-9) and the Princeton Tigers (22-8) at Golden 1 Center has a projected final score of 77-71 based on our computer prediction, with a favored Missouri squad taking home the win.
-Tipoff is at TBA on March 18.
+Saturday's game at Golden 1 Center has the Missouri Tigers (25-9) taking on the Princeton Tigers (22-8) at 6:10 PM ET on March 18.
+Our computer prediction projects a 77-71 win for Missouri, who are favored by our model.

-According to our computer prediction, the Missouri versus Princeton matchup has a predicted point spread that equals the actual spread (6.5).
-The two sides are projected to fall short of the 150.5 over/under.
+According to our computer prediction, the Missouri versus Princeton game has a predicted point spread that matches the actual spread (6.5).
+The two teams are projected to go under the 150 total.

 Missouri vs. Princeton Game Info & Odds